Awale-Abdi/Powerbi-nyc-taxi-operations-revenue-dashboards/README.md

 - **Execution Approach**:
   - Rapidly done from the start of a 9-5 work day until the end to demonstrate a firm command of Data Analytics & Business Reporting utilizing Power BI
-- **Dataset**: NYC Yellow Taxi data (~49M records, 12 months of Parquet files)  | Link to data: https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page
+- **Dataset source**: NYC Yellow Taxi data (~49M records, 12 months of Parquet files)  | Link to data: https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page
 - **Storage**: Amazon S3

 - **Modeling**: